 - Water Hardness: very soft to hard level (slightly acidic water is best)

 Properties and Habitat

 Ludwigia repens, an aquatic trailing plant, grown either semi-submerged or fully submerged in the water is a well-known species of coloring plant.
 When fully submerged, the leaves range from deepest green to brownish red or deep red.
-The top of the leaves is normally in olive green hue and those within the undersides are reddish.
+The top of the leaves is normally in an olive green hue, and those within the undersides are reddish.

 The ruby red ludwigia is simple and have no delicate requirements on the environmental conditions.
 Its vibrant red color takes place only under favorable conditions.

 Ludwigia sp.
 "Ruby" can make many roots in its nodes, which we can extract with no problem.
-The plant is only slightly sensitive to transport, but it can quickly recover when it fully adapts to its new environment provided the tank can offer good growth conditions.
+The plant is only slightly sensitive to transport, but it can quickly recover when it fully adapts to its new environment provided the tank can offer right growth conditions.